To book Rory Sutherland please contact your JLA Agent.

 With characteristic wit and erudition Rory looks at the successes, the failures and the outright bizarre from the world of advertising and commuincations, and asks 'why?'.
 He analyses what branding means, what creativity is, and the value of persuasion over compulsion.
-In particular he looks at behaviours - as individuals and groups, consumers and employees - and how we often make the wrong decisions, or the decisions others want us to make.
-He considers how the potato was rebranded by Friedrich the Great of Prussia, the mysteries behind advertising, why the media is like food and why cheap, imaginative answers can often be better than expensive ones.
+In particular he looks at why individuals and groups, consumers and employees, often make the unexpected or 'wrong' decision, when that choice can be changed, or when it actually shows us the way to go.

 © Copyright 2022 JLA.
 All rights reserved.

 As Creative Director of one the most successful ad agencies in the world, Rory wouldn't be out of place in a modern day version of Mad Men.
 You'll warm to him straight away.
 He overturns your assumptions, lets you in on branding secrets, and shows how human behaviour isn’t always logical – wrapping it all up with an easy humour and bundles of charm.
 You’ll come away buzzing with insights and ideas, and a knowing smile.
-JLA Agent Mark Truman
+JLA Agent Scarlett Atherton

 JLA Speakers Breakfast